 The District has entered into a lease agreement with the County of Ventura.
 This is for the 20,971 square feet of office space it occupies at 669 County Square Drive.
-The agreement is for a five year term, from July 1, 2009, through June 30, 2015, with an option for the District to terminate with 90 days written notice after July 1, 2011.
+The agreement is for a five-year term, from July 1, 2009, through June 30, 2015, with an option for the District to terminate with 90 days written notice after July 1, 2011.
 The rent was for \$36,699 per month (\$440,388 per year) for the first two years with 3 percent annual increases thereafter during the term of the agreement and any holdover period.
 The District has become a tenant on a month-to-month basis after June 30, 2015 subject to the rental increases described above for the holdover period.
-Total office rental expenditure for fiscal year 2018-19 was \$557,870.
-The District will continue to lease until the building that was purchased for its office is renovated and is ready for move-in.
-Renovation started in January 2020 with an estimated completion date of December 2020.
+Total office rental expenditure for fiscal year 2019-20 was \$574,606.
+The District will continue to lease until the completion of the office building renovation project which is expected to occur in February 2021.

 The District leases the Simi Valley monitoring station under an operating lease.
-Annual rental expense for the operating leases was \$300 for the year ended June 30, 2019.
-Future obligations under these agreements total \$300 for the year ended June 30, 2020, and \$300 for the year ended June 30, 2021.
+Annual rental expense for the operating leases was \$300 for the year ended June 30, 2020.
+Future obligations under these agreements total \$300 for the year ended June 30, 2021, and \$300 for the year ended June 30, 2022.